Skip to Content

 blue and yellow sea waves.

-The Great Lakes Climate Theatre Initiative (GLCTI) is an emergent group spearheaded by members of the Departments of Environment and Sustainability and Theatre and Dance at the University at Buffalo.
-The initiative brings together climate scientists, environmental humanists, and theatre scholars and practitioners to deliver public programs that engage communities, both intellectually and emotionally, on the issues of ecological change and climate preparedness.
-The GLCTI advances sustainability science communication and green theatre practice through our work.
+The Great Lakes Climate Theatre Initiative (GLCTI) brings together climate scientists, environmental humanists, and theatre scholars and practitioners to deliver public programs that engage communities, both intellectually and emotionally, on the issues of ecological change and climate preparedness.
+The GLCTI advances sustainability science communication and green theatre practice in production.

-The GLCTI is lead by Professor Tim Chevral, Assistant Professor Susan Clark, and Postdoctoral Associate Kacey Stewart from the Department of Environment and Sustainability, and Professor Lynne Koscielniak and Associate Professor Eero Laine from the Department of Theatre and Dance.
+The GLCTI is lead by Professor Tim Chevral and Assistant Professor Susan Clark from the Department of Environment and Sustainability, Professor Lynne Koscielniak and Associate Professor Eero Laine from the Department of Theatre and Dance, Kacey Stewart, the Program Director for Health, Wellness, and Climate at D’Youville University, and Assistant Professor Bella Poynton at SUNY Oswego.

 Buffalo: A Climate Haven?
 March 4, 2024